 Here’s a closer look at each.

-Feature #1 Your Dog Hates About Your Home: Hardwood Floors Without Rugs
+Feature #1 Your Dog Hates About Your Home: Hardwood and Tile Floors Without Rugs

 Walking barefoot on hardwoods is no big deal for the bipeds in your family, but they’re tough for dogs to walk on because they offer no traction.
 You’ve likely seen your dog scramble with his paws remaining in place when the doorbell rings – and that’s frustrating.